VenkateshSatagopan/Customer-review-sentiment-analysis/README.md

 Main Contributions in the project:

-1. Data Preparation, LSTM based sentiment analysis model training
+1. Data Preparation, Bidirectional LSTM based sentiment analysis model training

 2. Creating a Flask based GUI to deploy the model.